-4 One of the judges in this Chamber was not re-elected for the third mandate (2003-2007).
+&lt;sup>4 One of the judges in this Chamber was not re-elected for the third mandate (2003-2007).
 In resolution 1482 (2003), the Security Council did not extend his mandate for the purpose of enabling him to continue sitting on the Butare case.
 On 15 July 2003, the Chamber decided that the trial should continue with a substitute judge under Rule 15 bis of the Rules of Procedure and Evidence ("the Rules").
 Appeals against this decision were dismissed by the Appeals Chamber on 24 September 2003.

-who both pleaded guilty; Muvunyi, Mpambara, Rwamakuba and Seromba) and one judgment to date in 2007 (Nzabirinda, who pleaded guilty).
-One further judgment is expected soon.
+guilty; Muvunyi, Mpambara, Rwamakuba and Seromba).
 An overview of on-going trials is presented in Annex 2.